Building a Left Movement for Working-Class & Popular Power

 Informal engagement among delegates and invited formations.

-- Commission A — Political Economy and Global Context (Concept Sections 2 & 4)
+Commission A — Political Economy and Global Context (Framework Sections 2 & 4)

-South Africa in the global structure of capital; Africa, imperialism, and resistance.
+South Africa in the global structure of capital; Africa, imperialism, and resistance; mass struggles and popular organisation.

-Facilitators and Presenters - Commission B — Balance of Forces, Struggles and Strategy (Concept Sections 3 & 5)
+Commission B — Balance of Forces, Struggles and Strategy (Framework Sections 3 & 5)

-Facilitators and Presenters - Commission C — Economic Transformation, Environment and Left Structures (Concept Sections 6 & 7)
+Commission C — Economic Transformation and Environment (Framework Sections 6 & 7)

-Economic transformation, just transition, cooperative and solidarity economy, and the Council of the Left.
+Economic transformation, just transition, the cooperative and solidarity economy, and the Council of the Left.

-Method: Analytical presentations (15 min each), ground-level testimonies, structured floor engagement, and working groups.
+Method: Analytical presentations (15 minutes each), at least two ground-level testimonies, structured floor engagement, and working groups.

 Lunch

-Outputs: Draft commission findings, strategic priorities, inputs into the Programme of Action and Declaration.
-Tea break 15:30–16:00 within commissions.
+Outputs: Draft commission findings, strategic priorities, and inputs into the Programme of Action and the Declaration.

 Arrival and Tea